 Dana R. Fisher is the Director of the Center for Environment, Community, & Equity and Professor in the School of International Service at American University.
-She currently serves as the Past President of the Eastern Sociological Society, a Non Resident Senior Fellow in the Governance Program at the Brookings Institution, and the chair-elect of the Political Sociology Section of the American Sociological Association.
+She currently serves as a Non Resident Senior Fellow in the Governance Program at the Brookings Institution, and the past-chair of the Political Sociology Section of the American Sociological Association.

-Professor Fisher’s research focuses on questions related to democracy, civic engagement, activism, and climate politics.
-Current projects include studying political elites’ responses to climate change, the ways federal service corps programs in the US are integrating climate into their work, and on-ramps to activism and engagement around climate and systemic racism.
+Her research focuses on questions related to democracy, civic engagement, activism, and climate politics.
+Current projects include studying political elites’ responses to climate change, the ways national service corps programs in the US are expanding their work on disaster response, recovery, and resilience, and on-ramps to activism and political engagement.
 Her research employs a mixed-methods approach that integrates data collected through open-ended semi-structured interviews and participant observation with various forms of survey data.

 Professor Fisher has presented her work to the US National Academies of Science, Engineering, and Medicine, federal agencies, foundations, presidential campaigns, and other political organizations.
 She served as a Contributing Author for Working Group 3 of the Intergovernmental Panel on Climate Change’s Sixth Assessment Review (IPCC AR6) writing about citizen engagement and civic activism.